Raymond E. Wilt Memorial Highway

 February 1989.
 (Arthur G. Smith)

 The Fort Pitt Bridge and Tunnel rehabilitation project which was to begin in 1993, but was pushed back to the latter part of the 1990s due to fiscal problems, officially kicked off in 1997.
-The project that would bring Pittsburgh to a grinding halt began with the granite facade of the tunnel being replaced and a year later the ramps from Carson Street were rehabilitated.
+The project that would bring Pittsburgh to a grinding halt began with the granite facade of the tunnel being replaced and a year later the ramps from Carson Street being rehabilitated.

 Wear and tear on the Parkway West section rearing its ugly head by 1998, repaving commenced on April 17 that year.
 PennDOT repaved the outbound section of the expressway from the Fort Pitt Tunnel to Interstate 79 on weekends.
 What was to take one and a half months, ended up lasting until the weekend of August 15.
 However, rain interfered with the timetable on five weekends, and work was forbidden on during the Pittsburgh Marathon, Memorial Day, Fourth of July, Three Rivers Regatta, and the Steelers' first preseason home game.